Do Salamanders Have Teeth? [Facts Explained]

 Arboreal salamanders, in contrast to most salamanders, have sharp, well-developed teeth that are disproportionately huge to the rest of their bodies.
 They may inflict a painful bite that can cause blood loss thanks to their powerful jaws.
 Arboreal salamander males often have wider, more triangular-shaped teeth than females.

 In oak woodlands, arboreal salamanders can be seen living inside tree stumps and on moss-covered rocks.
 They originated in Baja California and California.
 These Salamanders climb trees and are different from other salamanders.
 Arboreal refers to a fancy way of describing that these salamanders reside in trees.
 Their long toe tips and prehensile (grab-able) tails enable them to climb fairly well.
+You can also know about Does a salamander have claws & Teeth?

 Facts & Features Of Salamanders: